 That should make us think about what the state constitutions say about the “Part of them” not governed by the feds, but we’ll get to that shortly.

-Article I, Section 10:3 provides enough confusion in today’s context that, without the state constitutions, you might get the wrong idea about militias: “No State shall, without the Consent of Congress… keep Troops, or Ships of War in time of Peace …or engage in War, unless actually invaded, or in such imminent Danger as will not admit of delay.”
-If you can’t “keep Troops” in peace time, how could a state respond to invasion or other imminent danger?
+Article I, Section 10:3 provides enough confusion in today’s context that, without the state constitutions, you might get the wrong idea about militias: “No State shall, without the Consent of Congress… keep Troops, or Ships of War in time of Peace …or engage in War, unless actually invaded, or in such imminent Danger as will not admit of delay.

-Article II Section 2 should provoke some thought, though: “The President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.”
+Article II Section 2 should provoke some thought, though: “The President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.

 So, the POTUS is NOT the CIC of the militias until an actual declaration of war by the US Congress.
 The militias aren’t “federalized” until an actual declaration of war by the US Congress.
 And an actual declaration of war by the US Congress hasn’t happened since WWII.